T Kira Madden: No Tokens Journal

 Madden is the founding Editor-in-Chief of No Tokens Journal, which describes itself as "a journal celebrating work that is felt in the spine."
 They are run entirely by women and non-binary individuals.

 Madden has said that No Tokens was founded because "there was and is a need for more balance in publishing.
 There is a need for people to start paying attention, and I'm glad so many are.
 I admired what VIDA was doing; I admired many journals and publishers who said, 'We're here.
 Look.'
 It is unacceptable to ignore the numbers, and I wanted to be a part of that response."

 On editing, she's said "Being an editor sharpens the eye and ear, yada yada, of course, but really, if we're talking artistic development, founding and editing a journal has taught me everything about generosity and community building.
 The longer I'm here, the more I believe those qualities matter as much as craft."

+Whidbey: A Novel

+Her debut novel, Whidbey, was published by Mariner Books in March 2026.
+The Chicago Review of Books listed it as one of "Our Most Anticipated Books of 2026."
+Upon release, it became an instant National Bestseller.
+The book received starred reviews from Kirkus Reviews, Publishers Weekly, and Booklist, and was recommended by The New York Times.
+Kirkus Reviews wrote, "Moving among multiple perspectives that showcase a gift for creating in-depth, psychologically complex character portraits, Madden weaves a dark, propulsive narrative.
+As unrelenting as it is probing and compassionate, this extraordinary novel addresses themes—like childhood sexual assault and damaged love—that eloquently force readers out of their comfort zones.
+A searingly original novel that examines the impact of sexual trauma on the human psyche."
+Emma Specter at Vogue wrote, "There is, to put it simply, no book quite like Whidbey, a literary thriller that braids together the perspectives of three protagonists—two survivors of childhood sexual abuse and the mother of their recently deceased abuser—with skill and astonishing empathy."
+Electric Literature noted, "In Madden’s hands, this noir revenge story is full of so much more than blood...
+Madden’s debut novel subverts notions of power and powerlessness, particularly regarding women’s bodies, while asking complex questions about honesty and culpability."

+The novel was named one of "The Best Books of 2026" by Vogue and Esquire.